 Win Streak May Continue For Malaysia Stock Market

-(RTTNews) - The Malaysia stock market has moved higher in three straight sessions, gathering more than 6 points or 0.4 percent along the way.
-The Kuala Lumpur Composite Index now sits just beneath the 1,450-point plateau and it may add to its winnings on Thursday.
+(RTTNews) - The Malaysia stock market has moved higher in seven straight sessions, gathering almost 25 points or 1.6 percent along the way.
+The Kuala Lumpur Composite Index now sits just above the 1,465-point plateau and it's tipped to open in the green again.

-The global forecast for the Asian markets is upbeat on optimism over the outlook for interest rates.
-The European markets were mixed and flat and the U.S. bourses were solidly higher and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is positive on continued optimism over the outlook for interest rates.
+The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.

-The KLCI finished barely higher again on Wednesday following gains from the plantations and mixed performances from the financial shares and telecoms.
+The KLCI finished barely higher on Tuesday following mixed performances from the telecoms, financials and plantations.

-Among the actives, Axiata sank 0.43 percent, while Celcomdigi dropped 0.49 percent, Dialog Group and Maxis both retreated 1.04 percent, Genting and Hong Leong Bank both lost 0.21 percent, Genting Malaysia climbed 0.75 percent, IHH Healthcare rose 0.17 percent, IOI Corporation gained 0.25 percent, Kuala Lumpur Kepong was up 0.09 percent, MISC added 0.56 percent, MRDIY tumbled 1.96 percent, Petronas Chemicals rallied 0.85 percent, PPB Group perked 0.14 percent, Public Bank collected 0.24 percent, QL Resources surged 2.53 percent, RHB Capital fell 0.18 percent, Sime Darby soared 1.27 percent, Sime Darby Plantations jumped 0.89 percent, Telekom Malaysia advanced 0.57 percent, Tenaga Nasional and AMMB Holdings both slumped 0.50 percent, Westports Holdings spiked1.12 percent and CIMB Group, Maybank and Press Metal were unchanged.
+Among the actives, Axiata and Nestle Malaysia both advanced 0.42 percent, while Celcomdigi rallied 0.49 percent, CIMB Group collected 0.34 percent, Dialog Group soared 2.06 percent, Genting gained 0.22 percent, Genting Malaysia dropped 0.37 percent, IHH Healthcare lost 0.33 percent, IOI Corporation skidded 1.00 percent, Kuala Lumpur Kepong rose 0.19 percent, Maybank slid 0.22 percent, MISC and Petronas Gas both jumped 0.69 percent, MRDIY surged 2.78 percent, Petronas Chemicals tumbled 1.39 percent, Public Bank fell 0.23 percent, RHB Capital sank 0.36 percent, Sime Darby Plantations retreated 1.10 percent, Telekom Malaysia eased 0.12 percent, Tenaga Nasional perked 0.10 percent, Westports Holdings added 0.27 percent and PPB Group, Press Metal, Maxis, Sime Darby and QL Resources were unchanged.

-The lead from Wall Street is broadly positive as the major averages were flat for most of the day but surged in the afternoon following the Federal Reserve's rate decision.
+The lead from Wall Street is upbeat as the major averages opened higher on Tuesday and remained in the green throughout the session.

-The accompanying statement said the decision came as economic growth has slowed from its strong pace in the third quarter, while inflation has eased over the past year.
+Adding to the positive sentiment, San Francisco Federal Reserve President Mary Daly said interest rate cuts are likely to be appropriate next year because of an improvement in inflation.

-The projections provided by the Fed also suggest the central bank will begin cutting rates next year, with the median forecast indicating rates will be lowered to 4.6 percent by the end of 2024.
+In economic news, the Commerce Department reported a substantial increase in new residential construction in the U.S. in November.
+Also, building permits slumped more than expected.

-Oil prices climbed higher on Wednesday after data showed a bigger than expected drop in U.S. crude inventories last week.
-West Texas Intermediate Crude oil futures for January ended higher by $0.86 or 1.3 percent at $69.47 a barrel.
+Oil prices rose on Tuesday, extending gains on supply concerns after several companies rerouting their vessels due to the attacks by Houthi militants in the Red Sea.
+West Texas Intermediate Crude oil futures for January rose $0.97 or 1.3 percent at $73.44 a barrel.

 Werbung